Plans are important because they would show completely what the client’s needs are.

 The total = 39925mm or 39.9m

-How to Calculate the internal Girths Of A Building
+How to Calculate the internal Girths Of a 3 bedroom flat

 Having Added the externals, lets also add the internal dimensions (The dimensions other than those outside the building)